High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 8. Shrimp Stir-Fry (Light Sauce)

 Shrimp cooks in minutes and is lean.
 The key is keeping the sauce light — heavy soy-based sauces can trigger nausea.
 Use a splash of low-sodium soy sauce, ginger, and garlic.
 Lots of veggies, less sauce.
-Reheats well for meal prep.
+Reheats well for weekly prep.

 - 5 oz large shrimp, peeled